Press Release, 19 August 2011

 - on civil and political rights of workers and independent trade unions and civil society activists representing the workers’ rights and interests.

-Association for Human Rights in Central Asia and Open Dialog Foundation consider that the state bodies took the side of the employers in this massive and serious labour conflict leading to the escalation of social tension in the society.
+Association for Human Rights in Central Asia and Open Dialogue Foundation consider that the state bodies took the side of the employers in this massive and serious labour conflict leading to the escalation of social tension in the society.

 International observers should provide their evaluation of the actions of the State bodies that display a strategy of denial by: